 Despite these statistics, many people set out to conquer the peak wearing nothing but a t-shirt and flip-flops.

-The weather here is deceptive and what starts out as a sunny day with blue skies can quickly turn sour – Mount Washington lies at the confluence of several storm paths.
-Because conditions can change drastically in no time at all, the New Hampshire Fire Marshall’s Office is serious about one requirement: that anybody visiting Mount Washington must be able to self-evacuate without help, no matter the conditions.
+The weather is deceptive and what starts out as a sunny day with blue skies can quickly turn sour – Mount Washington lies at the confluence of several storm paths.
+Since conditions can change drastically in no time at all, the New Hampshire Fire Marshall’s Office is serious about one requirement: that anybody visiting Mount Washington must be able to self-evacuate without help, no matter the conditions.

 Chadar Trek, India